Assault, Robbery, and Murder: The Dark History of “Bedsheet Ghosts”

 Thomas Millwood was told he resembled the Hammersmith ghost.
 A bricklayer, Millwood wore a white jacket, white trousers, and a white apron, an ensemble that scared a carriage-riding couple one dark Saturday night.
 When the passerby exclaimed to his wife, “There goes the ghost!”
 Millwood turned and uncorked a few colorful and unprintable words, asking if the man wanted “a punch in the head.”

 After the incident, a family member named Phoebe Fullbrooke implored Millwood to change his wardrobe at night.
 “Your clothes look white,” she said.
 “Pray do put on your great coat, that you may not run any danger.”
-Millwood mumbled something about how he hoped the town’s vigilantes would catch the ghost, but he neglected the advice and continued walking home in his white work clothes.
+Millwood mumbled something about how he hoped the town’s vigilantes would catch the ghost, but he neglected to take the advice and continued walking home in his white work clothes.

 A few nights later, Francis Smith and William Girdler went ghost hunting.